danielnyan/bt3103-1d4-statistical-learning/README.md

 # bt3103-1d4-statistical-learning
 *Now called Regression Analysis by Team 1d4*

+Note: You may view a demo version of this project at https://danielnyan.github.io/bt3103-1d4-statistical-learning/.
+Do note that the content is largely placeholder content intended to showcase features in HTML, CSS and JavaScript, and therefore the factual accuracy of the content may be questionable.
+This is by no means to be used as an educational resource.

 Steps for deploying to Lambda:
 1)Go to your AWS Educate account and click Account Details.
 Click Show to reveal your AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and AWS_SESSION_TOKEN